Art as Memory: How Painters Seize Fleeting Moments By Gustav Woltmann

 February 18, 2026 | Leave a comment

 Human memory is fragile.
 It distorts, fades, rearranges itself around emotion instead of reality.
-Long right before pictures or film, portray emerged as considered one of humani… Read More
+Long right before pictures or… Read More

 The Rise of “Plastic Fans” plus the Loss of life of Area Loyalty By Guss Woltman